 ECHO is the embodiment of the hidden world within a damaged mind.

-A cinematic essay visualizing the invisible processes of trauma - told solely by natural elements, set against the snowy backdrops of Hokkaido, North Japan.
+A cinematic essay that exposes the invisible processes of trauma - visualized solely by natural phenomena, set against the snowy backdrops of Hokkaido, North Japan.

-ECHO depicts a mysterious frozen world, consisting of empty landscapes, lonely trees, mythological creatures and an abandoned home.
-A world which, at first glance, seems similar to the one we all share together - yet feels uncanny.
+ECHO portrays a mysteriously frozen world, consisting of empty landscapes, lonely trees, mythological creatures and an abandoned home.
+A world which, at first glance, seems similar to the world we all share together - yet feels uncanny.
 There is never a human in sight.
 However, you can’t shake the thought that you feel a presence.
 It’s breathing down your neck.
 Shadowing you wherever you go.
 The laws of nature don’t apply here.
 There are other forces.
 Bigger.
 And they rule mercilessly.

 GENRE / DURATION

 Short documentary, 7 minutes

 Director & cinematography - Lieke Bezemer (NL)

 Cinematography - Nick Tucker (USA)

 Sound design - Tyas van den Bergh (NL)